SnipUndercover/DarkChallege/README.md

 *A plugin that causes players to burn if exposed to sunlight, similar to zombies.*

 The player will burn unless:
 - they're not in a compatible gamemode *(survival, adventure)*
- - they're not in the overworld
+- they're not in a compatible dimension *(overworld)*
 - it is night
 - they're in the dark
 - there's a block above the player
 - the player is in the water
 - the player has a helmet on

-Some of the details can be configured in `config.yml`.
+Some details will be able to be configured in the future in `config.yml`.

 ### `config.yml` structure
 ```yml